Apple Fuji

 Size

-Fuji Apple is a popular apple cultivar that originated in Japan but is now grown in orchards around the world.
+The Fuji Apple is a popular apple cultivar that originated in Japan in the 1930s but is now grown in orchards around the world.
 This exceptional apple variety is renowned for its unique combination of sweetness, acidity, and crunch, making it a favorite among consumers and chefs alike.
 Fuji Apple trees are relatively easy to grow and thrive in temperate climates with well-drained soil and full sun.
 They are known for their vigorous growth habit, disease resistance, and high productivity, making them a popular choice for home orchards and commercial fruit production.
-To promote fruit production and prevent disease it is important to make sure the tree has proper spacing to ensure good air circulation.
-It is also important to prune to allow for sunlight penetration.

 Scientific Name